Are Fixed Deposits Worth It?

 Fixed deposits still make sense in these situations

-Despite low returns, fixed deposits are great at being two things: safe and predictable.
+Fixed deposits are great at being two things: safe and predictable.

 Your fixed deposit is guaranteed to grow at predetermined rates, so you’ll know exactly what you’re getting.
 Fixed deposits are also automatically protected by Perbadanan Insurans Deposit Malaysia (PIDM).
 This means that in the unlikely event that your bank fails, PIDM will reimburse you with the money you have deposited, up to RM250,000.